-The clerkship grading calculator is posted in one45 for guidance in calculating the final clerkship grade.
-This grading calculator is meant to be used as a tool, but final grade determinations will be made using the table below.
+The clerkship grading calculator is posted in one45 to provide assistance in calculating the final clerkship grade.
+The grading calculator is meant to be used as a tool, and students are encouraged to focus on their growth as future physicians rather than final scores or grades.
+Final determinations will be made using the table below: